hasura/pacha/README.md

 ### Running against a custom SQL backend

-If you want to run against a custom SQL backend that's not Hasura DDN or Postgres, you can implement the `DataEngine` class in `pacha/data_engine`, and pass that to the Pacha SDK.
+If you want to run against a custom SQL backend that's not Hasura DDN, you can implement the `DataEngine` class in `pacha/data_engine`, and pass that to the Pacha SDK.
 See usage [here](pacha/sdk/tools/code_tool.py#L57).

-You can see example Postgres implementation of DataEngine is in `pacha/data_engine/postgres.py`.
+You can see example Postgres implementation of DataEngine in `pacha/data_engine/postgres.py`.

 ### Running against a custom LLM